go-resty/docs/content/docs/example/delete-request.md

 This page discusses simple DELETE requests.
 Users can utilize Resty features across nearly all HTTP methods.

-{{% hint info %}}
+> [!NOTE]
-* Explore the documentation to fulfill all use cases.
+> * Explore the documentation to fulfill all use cases.
-* Examples use request-level methods; however, Resty also includes client-level methods to configure settings for all requests.
+> * Examples use request-level methods; however, Resty also includes client-level methods to configure settings for all requests.
-{{% /hint %}}

 ## Examples